+- The event IVideoCaptureChangedEvent was renamed into IRecordingChangedEvent.

+- Guest Control APIs were changed as follows:

+- IGuest::createSession(),

+IGuestSession::processCreateEx(),

+IGuestSession::fileOpen()

+<l
-- The event IVideoCaptureChangedEvent was renamed into IRecordingChangedEvent. - Guest Control APIs were changed as follows: - IGuest::createSession(), IGuestSession::processCreate(), IGuestSession::processCreateEx(), IGuestSession::directoryOpen() and IGuestSession::fileOpen() now will return the new error code VBOX\E\MAXIMUM\REACHED if the limit for the according object group has been reached. - The enumerations FileOpenExFlags, FsObjMoveFlags and DirectoryCopyFlags have been renamed to FileOpenExFlag, FsObjMoveFlag and DirectoryCopyFlag accordingly to match the rest of the API. - The following methods have been implemented: IGuestSession::directoryCopyFromGuest() and IGuestSession::directoryCopyToGuest().

-The following attributes have been implemented: IGuestFsObjInfo::accessTime, IGuestFsObjInfo::birthTime, IGuestFsObjInfo::changeTime and IGuestFsObjInfo::modification
+- The enumerations FileOpenExFlags, FsObjMoveFlags and DirectoryCopyFlags have been renamed to FileOpenExFlag, FsObjMoveFlag and DirectoryCopyFlag accordingly to match the rest of the API. - The following methods have been implemented: IGuestSession::directoryCopyFromGuest() and IGuestSession::directoryCopyToGuest().
+The following attributes have been implemented: IGuestFsObjInfo::accessTime, IGuestFsObjInfo::birthTime, IGuestFsObjInfo::changeTime and IGuestFsObjInfo::modificationTime. - The webservice version of the ISharedFolder interface was changed from a struct to a managed object.
+This causes incompatibilities on the protocol level as the shared folder attributes are not returned in the responses of IVirtualBox::getSharedFolders and IMachine::getSharedFolders anymore.
+They return object UUIDs instead which need be wrapped by stub objects.
+The change is not visible when using the appropriate client bindings from the most recent VirtualBox SDK.

-13.2 Incompatible API changes with version 5.x
+14.3 Incompatible API changes with version 5.x